thaysom22/quizzical/README.md

 #### Wireframes

-Wireframes for this project were created using [Balsamiq] (https://balsamiq.com/):

 - [View all wireframes]()

+Wireframes for this project were created using [Balsamiq](https://balsamiq.com/):

+#### Flowchart

+[Flowchart](https://drive.google.com/file/d/15qV6-4HKJ9E3Yz0v8qGknZRC-tVGFY5b/view?usp=sharing) to show user interaction pathways for login and register functionality of application

+This flowchart was created using [draw.io](https://www.draw.io/)

 ## 2. Features
 <hr>